skadefro/openrpawik/Known-Issues.md

 ( you can change this back to a non 100% value after recording, if all clicks are virtual )

 If you install Generic scripting support (on by default) then the robot will crash if you are using Python 3.7.6.
 Please downgrade to 3.7.5 or 3.5 )

-I you are using Anaconda you can follow [this guide](https://docs.anaconda.com/anaconda/user-guide/faq/#anaconda-faq-35)
+If you are using Anaconda you can follow [this guide](https://docs.anaconda.com/anaconda/user-guide/faq/#anaconda-faq-35)